Ulkeshwani/Ulkeshwani/README.md

 Web Developer and UI/UX Designer
 --------------------------------

-I've Been Learning Web Developement and implementing for 3 years. i am readlly found a passion for Software Development.
+I've Been Learning Web Development and implementation for 3 years.
+I have really found a passion for Software Development.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [ulkeshwani007@gmail.com](mailto:ulkeshwani007@gmail.com)
-* 🧠  I'm learning Backend Developement with MERN Stack 🔨
+* 🧠  I'm learning Backend development with MERN Stack 🔨
-* ⚡  I Love Storyline Games , I always Have Fun playing them, Also Loved To Play Cricket.
+* ⚡  I Love Storyline Games, I always Have Fun playing them, Also love to Play-Cricket.

 ### Socials